Knowledge is key!

-Become familiar with the signs and symptoms of depression and elation so that you are better placed to recognise a depressive episode or an elated episode.
+An essential first step is to make sure you understand what depression or bipolar disorder is and how it impacts on the person you care about.
+Familiarise yourself with the signs and symptoms of depression and elation so that you are better placed to recognise a depressive episode or an elated episode, and particularly how they present in the person you are supporting.

 The basis of CBT is that it is not the event, but the meaning of the event that is important.